RubberDuckEng/safe_wren/README.md

 * static fields (emits to two compilers)
 * Garbage Collection?
 * Sort methods to match wren_c order?
+* Variable should be an enum w/ each scope type holding a differnt usize type.

 ### Leads to pursue
 * Making InputManager an Iterator, could make easier the "skip until" pattern?